microsoft/pai/contrib/marketplace/README.md

     * URI: directory uri of shared marketplace on Azure DevOps
     * token: if the uri needs authentication to read, you need to [create a personal access token on Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops), then set marketplace token field to `your_devops_username:your_personal_access_token`

-After correct configuration, user can browse all protocol jobs in marketplace, view each job's protocol yaml, or clone and submit a job in marketplace.
+After correct configuration, user can browse all v2 jobs in marketplace, view each job's protocol yaml, or clone and submit a job in marketplace.

 ## Build